 Ok, that takes care of my review.
 Short, sweet and pretty much echoes every other review out there in the world.
-I planned on doing a longer review, but really, what more is there to be said that hasn’t already been praised in the press and the blogosphere.
+I planned on doing a longer review for the Avengers, but really, what more is there to be said that hasn’t already been praised in the press and the blogosphere.
 I can’t even take an opposing viewpoint or find a nit to pick.

 That being said though, the movie is amazing … but WHY is it amazing?

 I think the concentrated amount of pure awesomeness can be attributed to a few key elements that the filmmakers got right.

 “Well, duh!”
 I hear you say.
 “It’s about comic book characters.”
 Yes, but it’s a comic book movie in the old school sense of the term “comic book”.
 Before books like Dark Knight and The Watchmen came to the forefront of the capes and cowl crowd, comic books were relatively gentle: naive almost.
 Sure, there we’re ground breaking stories about alcoholism (Iron Man) and drug abuse (Green Lantern/Green Arrow), but they were “special” storylines, akin to an afterschool specials.
 Heroes never lost (for long), team rosters rarely changed (although Wolverine seemed to be in every issue of every book somehow), and the hero always captured the bad guy: they never killed him.
 Besides, no one ever stays dead in comic books anyway.
 It was the way comic books were when I grew up in the 70’s and 80’s.